MetaMask/browser-passworder/README.md

 A simple module for encrypting & decrypting Javascript objects with a password in the browser.

-Serializes the encrypted payload into a string of text
+Serializes the encrypted payload as a string of text for easy storage.

+Uses browser native crypto to be the lightest possible module you can have, with the most vetted internals you could ask for (the real guts here are implemented by the browser provider).

 ## Installation